MIS - Information Need & Objective

 Information processing has transformed our society in numerous ways.
-From a business perspective, there have been huge shift towards increasingly automated business processes and communication.
+From a business perspective, there has been a huge shift towards increasingly automated business processes and communication.
 Access to information and capability of information processing has helped in achieving greater efficiency in accounting and other business processes.

-A complete business information system, accomplish the following functionalities:
+A complete business information system, accomplishes the following functionalities:

 The following list summarizes the five main uses of information by businesses and other organizations:

-Decision-making - MIS is primarily concerned with managerial decision making, theory of organizational behavior and underlying human behavior in organizational context.
-Decision-making information includes the socioeconomic impact of competition, globalization, democratization and effects of all these factors on organizational structure.
+Decision-making - MIS is primarily concerned with managerial decision-making, theory of organizational behavior, and underlying human behavior in organizational context.
+Decision-making information includes the socio-economic impact of competition, globalization, democratization, and the effects of all these factors on an organizational structure.

 In short, this multi-dimensional information evolves from the following logical foundations:

 Data and file structure